-- All other Registrants will be required to complete a similar course by December 31, 2022.
-BCIA will organize and manage select foundational Indigenous training sessions throughout 2022.
+- All other Registrants will be required to complete a similar course by December 31, 2022 --> extended to April 30, 2023.
+BCIA will organize and manage select foundational Indigenous training sessions throughout 2023.
 BCIA will retroactively accept certain courses taken since January 1, 2019, as meeting this requirement.

 Foundational Indigenous Peoples Awareness Course Criteria